WrestleMania 38 lineup: The updated list of advertised matches for the two-night event - Pro Wrestling Dot Net

 -Pat McAfee vs. Austin Theory.

-Powell’s POV: I assume we’ll get “The Demon” version of Finn Balor vs. Damian Priest for the U.S. Title, but that match is not official.
+Powell’s POV: Kevin Owens challenged Steve Austin to be his guest on The KO Show for WrestleMania Saturday.
+Ripley and Morgan beat Zelina and Carmella on Raw to earn a spot in the WWE Women’s Tag Title match.
+WWE officially announced the Edge vs. Styles, and McAfee vs. Theory matches for Sunday.
+I assume we’ll get “The Demon” Finn Balor vs. Damian Priest for the U.S. Title, but that match is not official.
 The WWE Hall of Fame ceremony will be held on Friday, April 1 after WWE Friday Night Smackdown in Dallas, Texas at American Airlines Center.
-Undertaker has been announced as the headliner of the class and he will be inducted by Vince McMahon.
+Undertaker will be the headliner of the class and he will be inducted by Vince McMahon, and Vader has also been named to the Class of 2022.

 Be the first to comment